 When you pass the practical test, you will have to push your motorcycle and park it at the Police Headquarters.
 Then, go back to the Drivers License office, hand them your paperwork, and pay NZ$20 to print your plastic license.

 They need to take your picture first, then voila! – your Cook Islands driver’s license will be ready in less than three minutes.

 Pin this for later

 In Rarotonga, this is strictly enforced.
 Rental agencies won’t give you a motorcycle unless you have one.
-A New Zealand driver’s license is acceptable in Cook Islands.
+A New Zealand driver’s license is acceptable in the Cook Islands.

-New Cook Islands regulations allow visitors with a valid motorcycle driver’s license in their home countries to use it for renting a motorcycle in Cook Islands.
+New Cook Islands regulations allow visitors with a valid motorcycle driver’s license in their home countries to use it for renting a motorcycle in the Cook Islands.

 In Aitutaki (and I assume for the rest of Cook Islands), this is not enforced at all.
 Keep in mind that Aitutaki, for example, only has three police officers on the whole island.

 Here are more of the Aitutaki Culture you need to know.

 Is driving a scooter safe in the Cook Islands?